cran-task-views/Omics/Omics.md

     omics using successive Lasso models using different priorities for the omics.
--   *Clustering*: `r pkg("PINSPlus")` implements a robust clustering method for omics data integration and `r pkg("LUCIDus")` includes a ML based method for integrated clustering.
+-   *Clustering*: `r pkg("PINSPlus")` implements a robust clustering method for omics data integration, `r pkg("LUCIDus")` includes a ML based method for integrated clustering, and `r pkg("RHclust")` propose a k-means based multi-omics clustering.
 -   *Meta-analyses*: `r pkg("metaRNASeq")` and `r pkg("metaMA")`  implement
     p-value combination techniques for meta-analysis of RNA-seq data and microarray data respectively. `r pkg("MetaIntegrator")` provides a pipeline